 R v Lee Guildford CC: Led by Queen’s Counsel in murder trial concerning death of a night porter in a hotel where self-defence was raised.

 R v L Central Criminal Court: Represented the defendant charged with attempted murder involving use of a firearm.

 R v E Blackfriars CC: This defendant was charged with attempted murder by strangulation said to have occurred during a robbery after consensual sex.

 R v D Kingston CC: Represented female defendant at trial for attempting to murder concerning multiple stab wounds inflicted on her partner.
 Acquitted of attempted murder.

 R v B and another Central Criminal Court: Allegation of joint enterprise murder concerning a stabbing.
 Led by Queen’s Counsel.
 Successful half-time submission for 17 year old defendant.

-R v Farah and others Central Criminal Court: Leading junior in relation to a disturbance during which the Crown a murder took place.
+R v F and others Central Criminal Court: Leading junior in relation to a disturbance during which the Crown a murder took place.
 Acquitted of violent disorder.

 R v L and others Snaresbrook CC: Led by Queen’s Counsel in case concerning allegation of attempted murder in a takeaway shop put on a joint enterprise basis.